AdaCore/gnatdoc/documentation/users_guide/introduction.rst

     and additional features of the GNAT style are enabled.

-*Enable warnings for missing documentation (--warnings)*
+* `--warnings`: Enable warnings for missing documentation

    Emit warnings for fields, parameters or subprograms which do not have documentation.

-*External reference (-X NAME=VALUE)*

-  Specify an external reference in the project.

 ..
 GNAT Studio interface